ABOUT CPAKC

 Email: sunday@wagap.org

-Sunday has been a member of CPAKC and its formerly known names since 2006.
+Sunday has been a member of CPAKC and its formerly known names since 2005.
 She is currently employed by the Washington Gorge Action Program as Department Coordinator, Community Prevention and Wellness Initiative (CPWI) since August 2021.

-Secretary of the Board of Directors,
+Secretary of the Leadership Team,

 Executive Committee